PsyTeachR/ads-v1/docs/04-data.md

 ### File type specific import

-However, it is also useful to know the specific functions that are used to import different file types because they tend to have more features to deal with complicated cases, such as when you need to skip rows, rename columns, or choose which Excel sheet to use.
+However, it is also useful to know the specific functions that are used to import different file types because it is easier to discover features to deal with complicated cases, such as when you need to skip rows, rename columns, or choose which Excel sheet to use.

 ```r